-In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
-This statement defines fair value, establishes a framework for using fair value to measure assets and liabilities and expands disclosures about fair value measurements.
+In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157") which defines fair value, establishes a framework for using fair value to measure assets and liabilities and expands disclosures about fair value measurements.
 The statement applies whenever other pronouncements require or permit assets or liabilities to be measured at fair value.
 In February 2007, the FASB issued FSP FAS 157-2, delaying the effective date of SFAS 157 for certain non-financial assets and certain non-financial liabilities to fiscal years beginning after November 15, 2008.
-The Company is evaluating the impact that the adoption of SFAS 157 will have on its consolidated financial statements.
+The implementation of SFAS 157 for financial assets and financial liabilities, effective for fiscal 2008, did not have a material impact on the Company's consolidated financial statements.
+The Company is currently evaluating the impact SFAS 157 may have for nonfinancial assets and liabilities in its consolidated financial statements.

 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Liabilities-Including an Amendment of FASB Statement No. 115" ("SFAS 159").
-This statement permits entities to choose to measure many financial instruments and certain other items at fair value.
-SFAS 159 is effective for the Company's fiscal year beginning January 1, 2008.
-The Company has decided not to adopt this optional standard for its current financial assets and liabilities.
+This statement permitted entities to choose to measure many financial instruments and certain other items at fair value.
+SFAS 159 was effective for the Company's fiscal year beginning January 1, 2008.
+The Company did not elect to begin reporting any financial assets or liabilities at fair value upon adoption of this standard.